List of awards and nominations received by Alec Guinness

 Sir Alec Guinness was an English actor.
-Known for his leading roles on stage and screen, he received numerous accolades including an Academy Award, three BAFTA Awards, a Golden Globe Award and a Tony Award as well as nominations for two Primetime Emmy Awards and two Laurence Olivier Awards.
+Known for his leading roles on stage and screen, he received numerous accolades including an Academy Award, three BAFTA Awards, a Golden Globe Award and a Tony Award as well as nominations for two Primetime Emmy Awards, two Laurence Olivier Awards, and two Grammy Awards.
 Guinness has also been honored with the Academy Honorary Award in 1980, a Gala Tribute from the Film Society at Lincoln Center in 1987, the Society of London Theatre Special Award in 1988, the Honorary Golden Bear in 1988, the BAFTA Fellowship in 1989, the BFI Fellowship in 1991.
 He was made a Knight Commander of the Order of the British Empire by Queen Elizabeth II in 1959.

 For his role as British commander Colonel Nicholson in the David Lean directed epic war film The Bridge on the River Kwai (1957) he won the Academy Award for Best Actor, the BAFTA Award for Best British Actor and the Golden Globe Award for Best Actor in a Motion Picture – Drama.
 He wrote and starred in the British film The Horse's Mouth (1958) he was nominated for the Academy Award for Best Adapted Screenplay and won the Venice International Film Festival's Volpi Cup for Best Actor.
 He was honored with a star on the Hollywood Walk of Fame in 1960.